openp2pdesign/OpenMetaDesign/README.md

 ## Docker Compose

-The platform can be also lauched with docker-compose with
+The platform can be also lauched with docker-compose.
+Edit/configure the ```docker-compose.yml``` file and launch it with:

 ```
 docker-compose build